livingsocial/bundler-patch/README.md

 involved, it's almost certainly in the `bundler-patch` code as Bundler has been around a long time and has thorough testing and real world experience.

-In particular, grep for 'Unwinding for conflict' to isolate some key issues that may be preventing the outcome you expect.
+In particular, grep for 'Unwinding for conflict' in the debug output to isolate some key issues that may be preventing the outcome you expect.

 `bundler-patch` can dump its own debug output, potentially helpful, with `DEBUG_PATCH_RESOLVER`.